thiagoneye/master-algorithms/Cormen, Leiserson, Rivest and Stein/README.md

-# Dasgupta, Papadimitriou and Vazirani
+# Cormen, Leiserson, Rivest and Stein

 Algorithm studies from the book "Introduction to Algorithms" by Thomas H. Cormen (McGraw Hill).
 Copyright 2012 from Elsevier.